Frequently Asked Questions

 4. How confident can we be with the info behind the €urostars and what is Sheep Ireland doing to monitor it?

 The Data Quality Index (DQI) is a significant measure that has been implemented to ensure the highest standard of data integrity.
 Sheep Ireland does not publish €uroStar indexes for breeders where their DQI is lower than 40%.
-The minimum DQI required for the annual Sheep Ireland multibreed ram sale in Tullamore is 75%.
+There is also a minimum DQI required for the annual Sheep Ireland multibreed ram sale.

 Similarly, other automated reports are generated from other information inputted and database checks are analysed for inconsistencies.
-Several breeders have been removed since 2019 as the identified inconsistencies could not be satisfactorily explained.
+Several breeders have been removed when the identified inconsistencies could not be satisfactorily explained.

 5. What is the DQI and why it is important?